PriscillaAlmeida07/StoreManager/README.md

 - *In the STORE MANAGER program:*

+  - 1: Expand your computer screen fully for better visibility.
+Since the program will run in the terminal, this will ensure that the information is displayed correctly, avoiding any distortions in the display.
-  - 1: When running (using ./main) you will need to enter the password previously created in Mysql;
+  - 2: When running use (./main) you will need to enter the password previously created in Mysql;
-  - 2: The database will be configured by itself;
+  - 3: The database will be configured by itself;
-  - 3: You can now use the program by entering the number corresponding to the option you want to perform.
+  - 4: You can now use the program by entering the number corresponding to the option you want to perform.

 ## Information about the project